SkylineCommunications/Skyline.DataMiner.Utils.UnitTestingFramework/README.md

 This class allows a user of the framework to create a mock of the `SLProtocolExt` interface by creating an instance of `SLProtocolMock<ConcreteSLProtocolExt>`, which exposes an instance of `SLProtocolExt` through its `Object` property.

+Note that `ConcreteSLProtocolExt` is part of the DIS-generated QAction_Helper project in your protocol solution.

 Similar to `SLProtocolMock`, it will store any data set in internal storage structures.

 Initializing an instance of the `SLProtocolMock<ConcreteSLProtocolExt>` class is as simple as calling its parameterless constructor.